palant/palant.info/content/articles/avast-online-security-and-avast-secure-browser-are-spying-on-you/index.md

 ---
-title: "Avast Online Security and Avast Secure Browser are spying on you"
-date: 2019-10-28T08:47:30+01:00
-description: Avast Online Security (standalone and built into Avast Secure Browser) siphons out your entire browsing behavior.
-No, this isn't necessary for it to do its job.
 categories:
 - security
 - privacy
 - avast
+date: 2019-10-28 07:47:30
+description: Avast Online Security (standalone and built into Avast Secure Browser) siphons out your entire browsing behavior.
+No, this isn't necessary for it to do its job.
 image: avast.png
+lastmod: '2019-10-29 05:52:45'
+title: Avast Online Security and Avast Secure Browser are spying on you
 ---

 Are you one of the allegedly 400 million users of Avast antivirus products?
 Then I have bad news for you: you are likely being spied upon.
 The culprit is the Avast Online Security extension that these products urge you to install in your browser for maximum protection.